Why study Computer Engineering BS at UB?

 The department of Computer Science and Engineering (CSE) is housed in Davis Hall.
 Faculty offices, teaching assistant consultation space, and research laboratories are located on all floors of Davis Hall.
-Additional teaching laboratories are housed in Baldy and Bonner Halls.
+Additional teaching laboratories are housed in Baldy, Bonner, and Bell Halls.
 Course lectures are scheduled in various buildings across the north campus.

 About Our Faculty

 The faculty members of the department, all of whom have national and international reputations in their fields, are involved in research projects that have a variety of special contracts.
 Many have also received research funding from corporations such as Cisco, Google, IBM, Intel, Kodak, Microsoft, Nokia and Xerox.

 These projects include research in:

 - augmentative technology for the handicapped